Why Students Should Read

 Comprehension, however, is somewhere close to your stomach.
 It’s more metacognitive and personal, where the reader takes the internalized symbols and, leveraging their own schema and background knowledge, turns the symbols into something they can recognize and their soul winks and spins.
 This is a person making meaning.
 How crazy is that?
 When a teacher, then, seeks to teach reading, they have to make a choice: Teach decoding, teach comprehension, or try to merge both.

 This, though, isn’t necessarily a problem.
 Or the problem as I’m trying to better understand.
 For all of its intentions, pedagogy is inherently destructive.
 It seeks to change and reform and mash and refine and alter and reduce and increase.
-Put another way, focusing on reading-the-verb–the skill as assessed by reading speed and sight vocabulary and main idea extraction and author and purpose and details, and a million other silent efforts readers make in unfolding a text in a way that they can make some kind of sense of it–annihilates reading from the beginning.
+Put another way, focusing on reading-the-verb–the skill as assessed by reading speed and sight vocabulary and main idea extraction and author and purpose and details, and a million other silent efforts readers make in unfolding a text in a way that they can make some kind of sense of it–annihilates reading from the beginning in pursuit of a ‘highly-effective learning environment.’

 Skills vs habits.